BadIdeaFactory/biffud.com/src/pages/people/people.page.md

 path: /people
 title: People

-heading: All teh peoplez
+heading: A short and catchy heading
-subheading: BIF IS MADE OF ALL THESE PPL
+subheading: A short paragraph

 accomplicesHeading: Who the hell are accomplices?
 accomplicesTab: Accomplices